bbauska/JS-Notes4Pros/README.md

 console.log("2 * value is: %d", twoValue);
 }
 Array.prototype.forEach()
-The .forEach(.) method is an option in ES 5 and above.
+The .forEach(...) method is an option in ES 5 and above.
 It is supported by all modern browsers, as well as Internet Explorer 9 and later.
 Version ≥ 5
 [1, 2, 3, 4].forEach(function(value, index, arr) {